slowernews/wisdom-tldr/FAQ.md

 #### Why?

-It started as something I wanted to read (kind of a «Bible» for non-belivers) and couldn't find anywhere.
+It started as something I wanted to read (kind of a «Bible» for non-believers) but couldn't find anywhere.
 Later, I started to see it as [a way of using my research/procrastination positively](http://www.structuredprocrastination.com/).

 ---